1984 Detroit Grand Prix: Race report

 Immediately, Mansell fought hard to catch the leading Brabham, taking over a second per lap off his lead.
 Piquet, it seemed, was driving just fast enough to stay in front, however, and Mansell was unable to get within striking distance.
 On lap 17, the Lotus slowed noticeably while entering the Atwater Tunnel, as he had lost second gear.
 Meanwhile, not only Prost, but the Renaults of Warwick and Tambay, and then Lauda were forced to stop for new tires, while Piquet was having no trouble at all with the abrasive surface.
 Within moments of each other on lap 22, Senna's right rear wheel came off in 5th gear on the main straight and he spun into the tire barrier in Turn one while under pressure from Keke Rosberg, and Cheever retired from third place with a cracked inter-cooler.
 Mansell finally gave up the struggle with his disintegrating gearbox on lap 28, handing second place to Alboreto, 15 seconds behind Piquet.
 Elio de Angelis was a close third in the second Lotus, then a long gap back to Rosberg and the stunning Tyrrell rookies, Martin Brundle and Stefan Bellof.

-The Tyrrell team, still loyal to the normally aspirated Cosworth-Ford V8 engine, were given no chance on the season of being competitive against the mighty turbos.
-Already, however, they had been in the points four times in seven races, and on a tight circuit, their lighter weight and lower horsepower combined to give much better tire wear.
-In Detroit, this allowed them to use the softer Goodyear compound, while all the others had to use the harder compound.
-Also, the compactness of the cars, in comparison with the turbos, was an advantage in threading between the concrete walls, especially through the chicane leading on to the pit straight.
-Most importantly, Brundle and Bellof were putting in much better performances in their first year than anyone could have expected.
-Here, with things threatening to deteriorate at half distance, it was Brundle who would bring the race back to life.